PopulateTools/populate.tools/_careers/designer.md

 Decidim is the citizen participation software created by the Barcelona City Council and used by many institutions all over the world.
 You'll participate in the evolution of the platform, creation of a design system, designing new features, solving usability issues...
 [Read about how is working in Decidim](https://gobierto.es/blog/20180123-decidim-diseno-populate.html#c%C3%B3mo-se-trabaja-en-decidim) (spanish).

-Gobiert Contracts is the tool to help public administrations control, plan and research about their contracting activity.
+Gobierto Contracts is the tool to help public administrations control, plan and research about their contracting activity.
 Read [El por qué de Gobierto Contratación: hacer más eficiente la contratación pública](https://gobierto.es/blog/20210527-gobierto-contratacion.html) (spanish) about our motivation for building this tool — making public spending more efficient, nothing less!

 We value